Understanding Current Events on Your Weenat Sensors

 This event occurs when the app doesn’t receive any messages for 24 hours.

-It is different from the event triggered by two consecutive missing data packets (~30 minutes).
+It is different from the event triggered by two consecutive missing data frames (~30 minutes).
 In that case, the last measurement time appears in red.

 Possible causes: